Dear readers of ADxS.org, please forgive the disruption.

 • COMT-Val-158-Met (mixed Val/Met)

-• COMT-Val-158-Val (homozygous Val)
+• COMT-Val-158-Val (homozygous Val/Val)

-• COMT-Met-158-Met (homozygous Met)
+• COMT-Met-158-Met (homozygous Met/Met)

-The COMT-Met-158-Met polymorphism causes dopamine degradation 4 times slower than the COMT-Val-158-Val variant.
+The COMT-Met-158-Met polymorphism causes 4 times slower dopamine degradation than the COMT-Val-158-Val variant.

-COMT-Met-158-Met carriers are compared to COMT-Val-158-Val carriers121
+COMT-Met-158-Met carriers are more suitable than COMT-Val-158-Val carriers133

 • Mentally more powerful (more efficient, not more intelligent)